oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 &nbsp;<br>

 **Gametime:** &nbsp;<br>
 Most games were played at 7:00 local time.
-25 games were played earlier (21 of the 25 earlier games were played at 5:30).
-The earlier games had lower prices on average: &nbsp;<br>
+25 games were played earlier (almost all at 5:30), and the earlier games had lower average ticket prices: &nbsp;<br>
 <img src="/assets/nba/new_times.png" alt="Image" width="200"/> &nbsp;<br>

 &nbsp;<br>

 **Time of Purchase:** &nbsp;<br>
 Tickets are more expensive when purchased further out from games.
-There is a sharp drop off in the price of gameday tickets: &nbsp;<br>
+There is a sharp decrease in the price of gameday tickets: &nbsp;<br>
 ![Image](/assets/nba/days_before_graph.png)
 Days purchased before game were split into the following categories for modeling: &nbsp;<br>
 <img src="/assets/nba/new_days.png" alt="Image" width="200"/> &nbsp;<br>